Morrison Foerster - The Inside View

 Top tips for this stage:

 “A genuine interest in the firm you’re interviewing with goes a long way.
-Be sure to do your research and come prepared with questions about the summer program and the firm in general.” – Chief legal talent officer Diane Downs
+Be sure to do your research and come prepared with questions about the Summer Associate Program and the firm in general.” – Chief legal talent officer Diane Downs

 Callbacks

 Candidates meet with four to six attorneys during callbacks (some offices also include a lunch as part of the process).
-On arrival candidates are met by a recruitment team member, “who’ll walk them through the process for the day and be a contact between interviews to help interviewees feel comfortable.”
-Downs says “students should conduct research on the firm, practice area strengths at the firm and have an understanding of what the attorneys do.”
+On arrival, candidates are met by a recruitment team member “who’ll walk them through the process for the day and be a contact between interviews to help interviewees feel comfortable.”
+Downs says that “students should conduct research on the firm, practice area strengths at the firm, and have an understanding of what the attorneys do.”

 Top tips for this stage: